Variables#

 • string: str: sequence of characters (“yes”, ‘no’)

-These types of variables exist in almost any programming language!
+These types of variables exist in every programming language!

 Determining the type of variables#